DennisDon678/NodeJs/README.md

 ### Common Examples of Regular Expressions
 1 - Finding Specific text using Regular expression
 In this we shall be using the `data.txt` file and we shall be looking for the word man.

+2 - Finding Number of tags using Regular expression
+We will look through an html file and find the number of tags that was used in the file.
+We shall use the `data.html` file.